Skip to main content

 How to solve the issue: Noise from Damaged Headset Bearing (Cowboy 1, Cowboy 2, Cowboy 3)

-George from Cowboy avatar
+Florian from Cowboy avatar

-Written by George from Cowboy
+Written by Florian from Cowboy

-Updated over a week ago
+Updated over 4 months ago

 What causes this issue?